Shakila Karim: Personal life

 Karim's father, Karim Ullah, left school with no qualifications but went on to work in media sales and later to set up his own Asian business publication in 2007.
-Her father's business suffered due to the credit crunch, and in 2010, it was forced to close.
+Her father's business suffered due to the 2008 financial crisis, and in 2010, it was forced to close.
 Consequently, Karim had to be taken out of boarding school and had to stop taking singing lessons.
 The business failure also meant that the family, who were by then renting a home in Bishops Stortford, became homeless and spent three months in a homeless hostel in Spellbrook.
 While living in the hostel, Karim's father became ill.
 He had to undergo major emergency surgery in October 2010 to remove part of his intestine following the flare-up of his previously diagnosed Crohn's disease and was hospitalised for several weeks, then suffering appendicitis in September 2011.
 Karim's father is now a writer for a golf magazine.

 Karim now lives with her parents in Bishop's Stortford, Hertfordshire.
 She has been influenced musically by Michael Jackson, Queen, Freddie Mercury, Elton John, Madonna, Lady Gaga, Amy Lee and Rihanna.